Trump seeks billions in emergency border funds — but not for his wall

 Rather, the official said, the requested funds would be to deal with "the immediate humanitarian crisis."

-That includes $3.3 billion for humanitarian assistance, like food, clothing, diapers, transportation, bed space and increased shelter capacity for unaccompanied minors; $1.1 billion for operations and support to respond to crisis at border (including investigations related to smuggling); and another $178 million for additional support related to personnel and other resources.
+That includes $3.3 billion for humanitarian assistance, such as food, clothing, diapers, transportation, bed space and increased shelter capacity for unaccompanied minors; $1.1 billion for operations and support to respond to the crisis at the border (including investigations related to smuggling); and another $178 million for additional support related to personnel and other resources.

 Trump's border rhetoric increases border flow: Sen. DurbinApril 29, 201908:04